BestTimesToVisit.com Logo

 money

-Embrace the haggle, but know your limits!
-In the souks, prices are rarely fixed.
-Start by offering about half of what's asked, and aim to meet somewhere in the middle.
-Don't be afraid to walk away if you're not getting a price you're happy with – there are usually identical items elsewhere.
+Embrace the haggle, but do it with a smile!
+Prices in the souks are rarely fixed, so expect to negotiate for everything from leather goods to spices.
+Start by offering about half of the initial asking price and meet somewhere in the middle.
+It's part of the experience, so don't be afraid to walk away if you're not getting a price you're happy with.

 culture

-Dress modestly, especially when visiting religious sites or venturing outside the main tourist hubs.
-Think shoulders and knees covered.
+Dress modestly, especially when visiting religious sites or venturing outside the main tourist areas.
+Think loose-fitting clothing that covers your shoulders and knees.
 This shows respect for local customs and can help you avoid unwanted attention.
-A light scarf is a versatile accessory for covering up when needed.

 transport